dcharb78/UFRF-Navier-Stokes/README.md

 ## Overview

-The UFRF (Unified Fibonacci Resonance Framework) is a revolutionary mathematical framework that reframes number theory, fluid dynamics, and mathematical reality through geometric-harmonic principles.
-This framework demonstrates that mathematical structures are not abstract concepts but actual geometric-harmonic resonances in an infinite recursive multi-scale universe.
+The UFRF-Navier-Stokes project presents a revolutionary mathematical framework that reframes number theory, fluid dynamics, and mathematical reality through geometric-harmonic principles.
+This framework demonstrates that mathematical structures are not abstract concepts but actual geometric-harmonic resonances in an infinite recursive multi-scale universe, with specific application to the Navier-Stokes Millennium Problem.

 ## Key Innovations